Giuseppe Romele

-Giuseppe Romele (born 12 February 1992 in Pisogne) is an Italian para cross-country skier who represented Italy at the 2022 Winter Paralympics.
+Giuseppe Romele (born 12 February 1992 in Pisogne) is an Italian Para cross-country skier.
+He represented Italy at the 2022 and 2026 Winter Paralympics.

 Career

 Romele competed at the 2021 World Para Snow Sports Championships and won a silver medal in the 10 kilometre sitting event.

 He represented Italy at the 2022 Winter Paralympics and won a bronze medal in the 10 kilometre sitting event.